-Join us in this new virtual event on Midsummers Day.
-We might be apart, but we’re together in spirit and this year we’re going BIG with an event that’s made for everyone: any age, any distance, any place.
+Join us to celebrate!
+Any age, any distance, any place.
 We will be sharing training tips, planning tips and a Logbook of Longest Swims from around the world.
-Join us to celebrate!

 This is a fundraiser for The Outdoor Swimming Society and Project Seagrass.
 One supporting peoples’ swimming dreams; the other helping preserve our watery planet.